-- The University of Plovdiv in Bulgaria awarded with a grant of €2 million under the FP7 Research Potential scheme.
+- The University of Plovdiv in Bulgaria awarded with a grant of € 2 mn under the FP7 Research Potential scheme.
 The aim of the BioSupport project was to reinforce research infrastructures and human potential in the university's two strongest disciplines and consolidate the science base in these fields.
 These aims were achieved and in the final stages of the BioSupport project, one of the strategies was to create an association between the University of Plovdiv and several SMEs and apply to establish a Technology Centre and related Technology Transfer Office through means of ESIF.
 In 2012, the creation of the two entities started with the ESIF support. - TIGER (Transit via innovative gateway concepts solving European intermodal rail needs) is a finalised FP7 project that supported the development of competitive European rail transport and co-modal freight logistics chains.
-TIGER DEMO, the follow-up project, aimed at taking the pilots developed by the TIGER project forward into full-scale demonstration for subsequent market uptake and commercial exploitation.
+TIGER DEMO, the followup project, aimed at taking the pilots developed by the TIGER project forward into fullscale demonstration for subsequent market uptake and commercial exploitation.
 The results of these pilots, after validation, are replicable in other EU ports and are ready for market exploitation.
-TIGER DEMO's objective was the demonstration of innovative technological and management solutions capable of optimising the container traffic flows to and from the major European ports.
+TIGER DEMO's objective was the demonstration of innovative http://s3platform.irc.ec.europa.eu/synergies-examples technological and management solutions capable of optimising the container traffic flows to and from the major European ports.
 The project defined new production processes, technological alternatives and new business models supported by management tools in order to improve performances and competitiveness of the rail connections between seaports and their near and distant hinterlands.
-During the full-scale demonstration, TIGER DEMO devised co-modal solutions for maritime traffic flows in several geographical sites in Europe. - A new, non-invasive absolute intracranial pressure (aICP) measurement device was developed during this project.
-Another FP7 project "Brainsafe II" followed after the success of the first project.
-During the "Brainsafe II" the non-invasive absolute intracranial pressure (aICP) measurement device was upgraded and the final product was created.
-The EU SF provided support for introducing this product to the market.
-The ERDF-cofunded national policy instrument "New Opportunities" (under the Operational Programme for Economy Growth 2007-2013) provided support for the project "JSC "Vittamed" export development and promotion in foreign markets", which aimed to introduce new neurodiagnostics technologies to the world market, find new business contacts and start product export - Following the successful completion of the ERRIC project funded under FP7 Capacities Work Programme "Research Potential" which aimed to empower the Faculty of Automatic Control and Computers, University "Politehnica" of Bucharest existing excellence in research by unlocking its significant research potential and enhancing its national and regional leadership position in selected areas of Intelligent Information Technologies (IIT), A&C was awarded Structural Funds (SF) for the PRECIS "Research Infrastructure for Developing Innovative Intelligent Products, Processes and Services" project.
-This project had as a general objective the development of the current research infrastructure and of the research activities of A&C towards technological transfer, and the development of innovative products, processes and services mainly for the industry and health services.
+During the full-scale demonstration, TIGER DEMO devised co-modal solutions for maritime traffic flows in several geographical sites in Europe.